-This allows users to connect over HTTP with the connection strings found on the Overview under Connection info.
-This user and password will also allow access to Kibana if you have enabled it.
-Once users have been added, the will appear on the Users panel in a list.
+Portal users that you add can connect over HTTP with the connection strings found on the Overview under Connection info.
+The username and password also allow access to Kibana if you have enabled it.
+Users that you add are listed on the Portal Users panel.

-Please note there is no way to recover a user's password or to change it.
-You can delete a user by clicking on the Delete button.
+Note: There is no way to recover a user's password or to change it.
+You can delete a user by clicking the Delete button.

 If you have added an SSH portal to your deployment then you will have the option to add an SSH user.

-Adding a public key will allow the user or application to connect to your cluster securely through the SSH tunnel.
+Adding a public key allows the user or application to connect to your cluster securely through the SSH tunnel.

 If this article didn't solve things, summon a human and get some help!